zhanglei1032/leetcode/README.md

 - [x] q121_买卖股票的最佳时机
 - [ ] q209_长度最小的子数组

+  two points, 双指针类型

+  Pair with Target Sum (easy)

+  Remove Duplicates (easy)

+  Squaring a Sorted Array (easy)

+  Triplet Sum to Zero (medium)

+  Triplet Sum Close to Target (medium)

+  Triplets with Smaller Sum (medium)

+  Subarrays with Product Less than a Target (medium)

+  Dutch National Flag Problem (medium)

   滑动窗口

   minimum-window-substring

   permutation-in-string

   find-all-anagrams-in-a-string

   longest-substring-without-repeating-characters

-    1. Pattern: Sliding window，滑动窗口类型

-    No.325 Maximum Sum Subarray of Size K（最大子数组和为k）

-    > Given an array nums and a target value k, find the maximum length of a subarray that sums to k.
-        If there isn’t one, return 0 instead

-        Note:
-        The sum of the entire nums array is guaranteed to fit within the 32-bit signed integer range.
-        >>Example 1:

-        Given nums = [1,-1,5,-2,3],k = 3,
-        return 4.(because the subarray [1,-1,5,-2] sums to 3 and is the longest Given nums = [-2,-1,2,1], k = 1,
-        return 2.(because the subarray [-1,2] sums to 1 and is the longest

   Smallest Subarray with a given sum (easy)

   Longest Substring with K Distinct Characters (medium)

   Fruits into Baskets (medium)

+  No.325 Maximum Sum Subarray of Size K（最大子数组和为k）

+  >Given an array nums and a target value k, find the maximum length of a subarray that sums to k.
+    If there isn’t one, return 0 instead
+  >
+  >Note:The sum of the entire nums array is guaranteed to fit within the 32-bit signed integer range.
+  >
+  >Given nums = [1,-1,5,-2,3], k = 3, return 4. because the subarray [1,-1,5,-2] sums to 3 and is the longest
+  >
+  >Given nums = [-2,-1,2,1], k = 1, return 2. because the subarray [-1,2] sums to 1 and is the longest

   No-repeat Substring (hard)

   Longest Substring with Same Letters after Replacement (hard)

   Longest Subarray with Ones after Replacement (hard)

-    2. Pattern: two points, 双指针类型

-    Pair with Target Sum (easy)

-    Remove Duplicates (easy)

-    Squaring a Sorted Array (easy)

-    Triplet Sum to Zero (medium)

-    Triplet Sum Close to Target (medium)

-    Triplets with Smaller Sum (medium)

-    Subarrays with Product Less than a Target (medium)

-    Dutch National Flag Problem (medium)

 ## 快慢指针遍历